17 Conclusion

 17.1 Summarizing our approach

 Woven throughout this narrative is the hope that embracing transparency throughout the experimental process will help you maximize your work.
-Not only is sharing your work openly an ethical responsibility (Chapter 4), it’s also a great way to minimize errors while creating valuable products that both advance scientific progress and accelerate your own career (Chapter 13).
+Not only is sharing your work openly an ethical responsibility (chapter 4), but it’s also a great way to minimize errors while creating valuable products that both advance scientific progress and accelerate your own career (chapter 13).

 17.2 Forward the field